rradu92/xcash-dpops-sweep/README.md

    ```

 2. Once done, change the `$pay_to` variable to your own wallet address, replace `<address>` with your own address in the snippet below:
+   # BE CAREFUL AND MAKE SURE TO USE YOUR ADDRESS HERE
    ```sh
    cd scripts && sed -i s"|PUT_YOUR_ADDRESS_HERE|<address>|" sweep_account.php
    ```